 Place the insides into a blender or food processor.
 Puree until smooth.

 Depending on the size of your pumpkins and how many you bake, the amount of pumpkin puree you end up with will vary.
-My two pumpkins gave me 5 1/4 cups.
+My two pumpkins (shown at the top) gave me 5 1/4 cups.

-If you will be using up your puree quickly, keep it in the fridge, it will last about a week and half.
-If you want to store in the freezer, separate your puree into 1 cup portions and freeze.
+If you will be using up your puree quickly, store in glass jars in the fridge.
+It will last about a week and half.
+If you want to store in the freezer for later use, separate your puree into 1 cup portions and freeze in air-tight freezer-safe containers or freezer bags.
 It will keep for 6-8 months so you can enjoy pumpkin desserts for months to come!

 Now that you know how to make homemade pumpkin puree and you have a fresh batch waiting to be used, you’re going to need recipes to make!
-Here’s a roundup of 210 pumpkin recipes and here are some of my recipes that contain pumpkin puree for you to try:
+Here are some of my recipes that contain pumpkin puree for you to try…

 - Pumpkin Spice Mini Muffins